across the world

 5 Fallacies and Misapprehensions of the Latest Tax Reforms and Legislation

 For most Americans, the process of income tax is over, done and dusted with returns having being filed already.
-However, legislation that has been brought into force late last year has thrown up a whole set of rules and regulations.
+However, the recent legislation has bring a whole set of rules and regulations.

 Affected taxpayers should take professional advice if necessary and get to the bottom of the changes.
 This is because there are several important provisions that have already sowed the seeds of confusion amongst taxpayers.

-In fact, a study has shown that a substantial 13% of taxpayers have not even heard of the reforms that have come into force and others who have are not clear on the core issues and changes.
-This will surely act as a stumbling block when tax matters have to be planned ahead of the next accounting year.
+In fact, a study reveals a substantial 13% of taxpayers don’t know the reforms that have come into force.
+Many are unclear on the core issues and changes.
+This will surely act as a stumbling block when you plan tax matters for the next year.

 Fallacy #1 – Tax returns will be easier to file

-One of the objectives of tax reforms and tax reformers, whenever the exercise is taken up, is a simplification.
+One of the objectives of tax reforms and tax reformers is a simplification of your taxes.
 That means it eases the work of tax filers.
 Now to this premise has been partially kept in mind.
 About 20% of all taxpayers will now switch from itemizing to opting for the standard deduction.

-What this means is that records of every small item eligible for deduction need not be meticulously maintained but a flat standard deduction amount can be claimed.
-This surely eases things but those opting to itemize will not find filing returns any simpler than what it was before.
+What this means is that records of every small item eligible for deduction doesn’t need meticulous maintenance.
+However, one can claim a flat standard deduction amount.
+This surely eases things but those opting to itemize will not find filing returns simple.

-Tax experts are of the opinion that apart from the increased standard deduction, the legislation leaves much to be desired in the area of simplification.
-Additionally, there are certain provisions that have been enacted which includes tax shaving break of a 20% deduction for those who own a “pass-through” business.
+Tax experts are of the opinion apart from the standard deduction, the legislation offer desirable ease.
+Additionally, there are certain provisions enact which includes tax shaving break of a 20% deduction.
+It is ideal for those who own a “pass-through” business.

 Not only does it require complicated tax calculations that have never been tried in the past, but the law is also not clear about which businesses can take benefit from this new provision.